 Another translator reviews the translation and checks for errors.
 A different set of eyes helps ensure that the translation has been done in the right context.
 It helps if the translator has some experience in translating manuals.
 He/She would then be familiar with specific terms used in manuals like ‘hinged.’

 A DTP specialist imports the translated text into the source file format.
-Given the fact that he/she has a design background, the specialist also takes a call as to if he/she wants to localize the design as per the target language.
-For instance, if your instruction manuals are getting translated for products sold in China, the color red would be a great design decision.
-Red symbolizes luck and positivity in many Asian cultures and generally invokes a sense of trust among the customers there.
+Given the fact that he/she has a design background, the specialist also takes a call as to if he/she wants to localise the design as per the target language.
+For instance, if your instruction manuals are getting translated for products sold in China, the colour red would be a great design decision.
+Red symbolises luck and positivity in many Asian cultures and generally invokes a sense of trust among the customers there.

 The DTP specialist sees how the translated looks in a designed format.
-He/She makes changes concerning page margins, text alignment and boxes, page numbers, etc. to give the reader a wholly localized experience.
+He/She makes changes concerning page margins, text alignment and boxes, page numbers, etc. to give the reader a wholly localised experience.

 This quality analysis involves a translator checking for errors like wrongly translated or untranslated text, and wrong dates or formats.
 After the translator approves this version, a DTP specialist runs a final check for any design inconsistencies.

-With so many localization services offering multilingual desktop publishing, it has become effortless for your brand to create a powerful brand image across different target markets.
+With so many localisation services offering multilingual desktop publishing, it has become effortless for your brand to create a powerful brand image across different target markets.